AnnaVargova/AutomationShield_wiki/HeatShield.md

 For a better visualization the entire assembly was 3D-modeled using the CAD software CATIA V5R20 (Student Edition) and can be downloaded from [here](https://github.com/richardsalini/HeatShield/files/1939152/HeatShieldAssembly.zip).
 Note that it features the model of Arduino Uno available from [here](https://grabcad.com/library/arduino-uno-r3-shield-in-description-1).

-# <a name="api"/>C/C++ API
+# <a name="api"/>Application programming interface

-The basic aplication programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
+The basic application programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
 This library contains hardware drivers and sample exercises for control systems engineering education.
 All functionality associated with the HeatShield is included in the `HeatShield.h` header, which contains the `HeatShieldClass` class that is constructed by default as the `HeatShield` object.
 The functions specific to this shield mostly perform input/output peripheral communication.

 The summary of basic functions and the illustration below should get you started quickly:
 * Output (sensor): `HeatShield.sensorRead();`